-- Use Copenhagen as your classroom on field studies that explore its dramatic urban change over the past few decades, from the development of a welfare state to a cutting-edge, sustainable, and livable city
+- Use Copenhagen as your classroom on field studies that explore its dramatic urban change from the development of a welfare state to a cutting-edge, sustainable, resilient, and livable city

-- Travel with your faculty and classmates on course-integrated study tours to compare how European cities are currently developing their infrastructure from both the Eastern and Western European sociopolitical contexts
+- Travel with your faculty and classmates on course-integrated study tours to compare how cities develop their infrastructure in Eastern and Western Europe

 - Engage in a dynamic dialogue with a variety of guest lecturers including local historians, sociologists, and urban planners

 This program is right for you if you study urban design, urban studies, politics, or sociology and wish to examine contemporary cities through a multidisciplinary academic lens.

 I love the lens that urban studies gives me to view the cities I travel to.
 I constantly evaluate how I feel in a space and why, knowing that a million decisions went into creating that feeling.”

 – Bracken, University of Richmond